adambubenicek/roam-dev-server/README.md

 If all went well, we will find our CSS in a new block on a page called `Roam Dev Server`.
 Let's nest it under a `{{roam/css}}` block now, so we can appreciate its true beauty.

 And there we go.
 We can now go back to our text editor, save our changes, and see them reflected right away.

-## Quick start demo
+You can watch the entire process here:

 ![Kapture 2021-03-27 at 13 11 46](https://user-images.githubusercontent.com/3390406/112720565-6f4c2d00-8eff-11eb-95c2-cdc824659347.gif)

 ## Installation